hematy61/learning/learningMatrial/Java/06-chars.md

         // the Decimal value of the Unicode character 'D' char letterDInt = 68;

+        // Using an Hexadecimal value - the Hexadecimal value for 'D' is 44 which is the
+        // the Hexadecimal value of the Unicode character 'D' char letterDHex = 0x44;

         System.out.println(letterD); // Outputs: D
         System.out.println(letterDUnicode); // Outputs: D
         System.out.println(letterDInt); // Outputs: D
+        System.out.println(letterDHex); // Outputs: D
     }
 }
 ```